LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed akimbo weapons playing empty magazine sounds/animations before they are completely empty.
 - Fixed weapon skins not applying correctly to held/dropped magazines.
 - Removed hitpoint variable from the Tactical Flashlight melee that made it difficult to hit enemies.
-- The game no longer automatically attempts to do a weapon butt melee attack when turning.
 - Fixed the Counterstrike skill not working with VR melee.
 - Fixed the Stockholm Syndrome skill not working.
 Pressing teleport/sprint in custody now activates it.
+- Fixed the ammo counter on the VR belt eventually moving outside the reload panel over time.
 - Fixed a crash caused by hands sometimes being invalid in the 'hand in wall' check.
 - (Possibly?)
-Fixed a crash that can sometimes occur when a heist starts related to 'playerhandstateweapon'.
+Fixed a crash that can sometimes occur when a heist starts, with the crash log mentioning "[string "lib/units/beings/player/states/vr/hand/player..."]:132".
 ## Improvements
 - Unlocked all weapons that were 'VR Locked' as they are now all usable and reload correctly.
 - Weapons with underbarrel modes now support reload timelines so they can be reloaded correctly.
 - Held and dropped magazines that have bullets in them are now affected by your current ammo count.
 - Removed annoying grip points on the LMGs that make them hard to two-hand properly, they now only have 1 grip point.
+- The game no longer automatically attempts to do a weapon butt melee attack when turning.

 ## Underbarrel weapons
 Overkill had apparently tried to get underbarrel weapons working in VR.